TomGerstel/dynamical-triangulations-3d/README.md

 ```
 This should run a simulation using the `test.toml` config, indexed by `0` and `1`.

+NOTE: Before running the first simulation, make sure to create a directory named `output` in the root directory.
+Not doing this will result in an I/O error.

 ## Config Files

 To run a simulation, you need to provide a config file in the `configs` directory.
 Several config files are provided as examples.
 Here is the `test.toml` file from the previous example: